kevinlang/newton/README.md

 In addition to being started as an application directly, your Newton server can also be started under your application's supervision tree.

-Simply update your `MyApp.Application` to include it:
+Simply update your `MyApp.Application` to include the relevant module:

 ```elixir
 children = [